 Fellows are expected to pursue research activities associated with their primary area of work, as demonstrated by conference presentations and published works.
 Fellows will also teach one course in their home departments in each year of their residency; are expected to participate in CRRES activities; and take part in their home departments' colloquia and/or seminars.

-CRRES is currently hosting four postdoctoral scholars with two-year appointments.
-These scholars were part of a competitive national search, and are conducting cutting-edge research on race and ethnicity in Geography, Psychological and Brain Sciences, and Sociology.
+CRRES is currently hosting three postdoctoral scholars with two-year appointments.
+These scholars were part of a competitive national search, and are conducting cutting-edge research on race and ethnicity in Political Science, Psychological and Brain Sciences, and Sociology.
 The fellows have access to a community of scholars at IU and are also a part of a mentoring program facilitated by CRRES and sponsoring departments.